 A PIN is a numeric code you enter to enable a transaction at an ATM or point-of-sale terminal.

 Tell the merchant you want to make a credit purchase and sign the receipt.

 No. You may need to present identification to the merchant, however, no other personal banking information, such as your PIN or account balance, can be accessed by merchants.

 Please call the credit union at (844) COP-SAVE, or contact Visa directly.

 Yes, please.
-Complete the Travel Exemption form at least two days before you go out of town.
+Complete the Travel Exemption form at least two days before you travel outside of the U.S.